kieranelby/UbiTok.io/docs/index.md

 Perhaps you have some ideas for smart tokens that can be traded on our exchange, or for autonomous smart contracts that place orders into the exchange - we look forward to seeing what can be done with a fully on-chain trading venue.

 ## Are you planning a crowd-sale?
-We are considering a crowd-sale to allow us to invest in marketing, better UI design, client support - and most importantly to accelerate our product development.
+We are considering using crowd-funding to accelerate our product development (and improve our design and marketing).

 We want to make sure we have a working product and a solid business model first though.

-Email fundraising@ubitok.io if you'd like to hear about early investment opportunities.
+Email fundraising@ubitok.io if you'd like to hear about early opportunities to back us.

 ## Give me some technical details!
 Take a look at our main smart contract here: [BookERC20EthV1.sol](https://github.com/kieranelby/UbiTok.io/blob/master/contracts/BookERC20EthV1.sol).